-Craig Ridge, Partner and Head of Contentious Probate and Trusts, and Georgia Stott, a Senior Associate in the team, acted for Mr E who, whilst still a child, had been the sole beneficiary of his uncle’s estate.
+Craig Ridge, Partner and Head of Contentious Probate and Trusts, and Georgia Stott, a Senior Associate in the team, acted in a dispute involving a trust for Mr E who, whilst still a child, had been the sole beneficiary of his uncle’s estate.

 On turning 18, he became legally entitled to his inheritance, which had been held on trust for him by his mother and his uncle’s friend until he became an adult.